sunpyopark/Docker_Jenkins_Pipeline/README.md

       }
     }
 ```
-Finally, we will remove the previously built image on the local server
+Finally, we will remove the previously built image on the local server so that we do not accumulate all the images in our Docker localhost
 ```bash
 stage('Remove Unused docker image') {
       steps{